The-Robin-Hood/Portal-Xtend/Readme.md

 - `GET /clear_passwords` : Clear the cracked passwords.

 ## Educational Purpose
+This project is for educational purposes only.
+So Kindly use it at your own risk.
+I am not responsible for any misuse of this project.

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 If you want to contribute to this project, you can create a pull request with your changes.
 Before submitting a pull request, make sure that your changes pass all tests and conform to the project's coding standards.